robmoore-i/Algorithms/README.md

 - Back propogation
 - Cholesky decomposition

+# I am not skilled enough yet to do
+- Ukkonen's suffix tree construction

 # To do
-- Red black tree deletion
 - Patricia tries
-- Ukkonen's suffix tree construction
-- At least one distributed algorithm
+- PageRank
+- Rubik's cube solver